 NATSIC will support and assist the achievement of positive outcomes for Aboriginal and Torres Strait Islander people by providing the following:

-NATSIC provides support to organisations that work alongside and with Aboriginal and Torres Strait Islander communities throughout Australia in the areas of transport, disabilities, aged care and community services.
+NATSIC provides support to organisations that work alongside and with Aboriginal and Torres Strait Islander communities throughout Australia in the areas of transport, disability, aged care and community services.

-NATSIC further supports communities and individuals to engage with service providers by increasing individual and community members knowledge and understanding of services being delivered across the transport, disabilities, aged care and community services sectors so that our communities are better serviced.
+NATSIC further supports communities and individuals to engage with service providers by increasing individual and community members’ knowledge and understanding of services being delivered across the transport, disability, aged care and community services sectors so that our communities are better serviced.

-NATSIC actively seeks to represent Aboriginal and Torres Strait Islander interests with all levels of Government, Not for Profit organisations and the private sector.
-The NATSIC Board and staff collectively represent Aboriginal and Torres Strait Islander issues on a National basis and enjoys access to Senior Government officials and leaders of Industry.
+NATSIC actively seeks to represent Aboriginal and Torres Strait Islander interests within all levels of Government, Not for Profit organisations and the private sector.
+The NATSIC Board and staff collectively represent Aboriginal and Torres Strait Islander issues on a National level and enjoys access to senior government officials and leaders of Industry.

 NATSIC practices cultural maintenance in all that it does.
 NATSIC ensures that all advice, outcomes, solutions and strategies are culturally centered around NATSIC’s internal principles of Cultural Maintenance.
 These cultural principles are inclusive of the following:

 - Cultural Protection and Preservation